 Dr. Konstantinos Koulogiannis is on the attending staff of Morristown Medical Center, where he practices as a clinical and research cardiologist and serves as the associate director of the Cardiovascular Core Lab.
 He was born and raised on the Jersey Shore and received his bachelor's degree in biology and history from Rutgers College in New Brunswick.
 He attended UMDNJ-New Jersey Medical School and went on to complete his training in internal medicine at Albert Einstein College of Medicine/Montefiore Medical Center, during which he received the Outstanding Resident Award.
 Dr. Koulogiannis then stayed on staff for another year as an attending physician in the Montefiore Department of Medicine, where he helped to restructure the medical hospitalist system.
 He completed his fellowship in cardiovascular disease at North Shore University Hospital/Long Island Jewish Medical Center.

 Dr. Koulogiannis has specific interests in advanced cardiac imaging, valvular/structural heart disease and preventive cardiology.
-He is board-certified in internal medicine, cardiovascular disease and nuclear cardiology.
+He is board certified in cardiovascular disease by the American Board of Internal Medicine and nuclear cardiology by the Council for Certification in Cardiovascular Imaging.
 He is a member of the American College of Cardiology and the American Society of Echocardiography.
 Dr. Koulogiannis is also fluent in Greek.

 At Morristown Medical Center, Dr. Koulogiannis is heavily involved with the hospital’s advanced cardiac therapies and structural heart disease programs.
 He is active in many of the educational and administrative activities of the cardiology fellowship program.